content-left-bg.png

 • Formal documented processes are used to manage and administer grants management activities.

-• Roles and responsibilities of all parties involved in grants management are clearly defined.
+• Roles and responsibilities for parties involved in grants management are clearly defined.

 Continuous improvement